 Rash - the classical symptom of Lyme disease is a typical rash called erythema migrans.
 However, this does not always occur.
 It may depend on which species of borrelia is involved.
 In the UK, most people with Lyme disease have or have had this rash.

 The rash is usually a single circular red mark that spreads outwards slowly over several days.
-The circle gets bigger and bigger with the centre of the circle being where the tick bite occurred.
+The circle becomes bigger and bigger with the centre of the circle being where the tick bite occurred.
 As it spreads outwards, a paler area of skin emerges on the inner part of the circle.
 Therefore, the rash is often called a 'bullseye' rash.
+Some types of the germ (bacterium) do not cause a rash, or the rash is different.
+For example, in the USA, the rash is less likely to have the 'bullseye' appearance.

 Flu-like symptoms - these occur in about a third of cases.
-Symptoms include tiredness, general aches and pains, headache, fever, chills and neck stiffness.
+Symptoms include tiredness, general aches and pains, headache, high temperature (fever), chills and neck stiffness.
 These symptoms are often mild and go within a few days, even without treatment (but the infection may not have gone).

 In some cases, the infection does not progress any further, even without treatment, as the immune system may clear the infection.
 However, in some cases that are not treated, the disease progresses to stage two.